DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 * repercussions to an individual or the organization from re-identification, and
 * the likelihood of re-identification.

-The Toolkit is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA)&nbsp;when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).
+The Toolkit is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA)&nbsp;for the Privacy Edition when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).

+## Method 2: Security Edition

+The security edition is for datasets that pose security (versus privacy) risks.
+Your data may not contain any data about individuals, but it may contain data with the following kinds of risks:

+* Life / safety
+* Operational
+* Property
+* Rights / Intellectual Property
+* Reputation
+* Financial

+The Security Edition follows a 4 step process to manage security risks.